learn-co-curriculum/crafting-html-docs-readme/README.md

 documents begin with a "doctype declaration" tag.
 If one is missing, most browsers infer it, but you should always be explicit and define it yourself.

-It would have been cumbersome to introduce this first, so we're introducing it now (since you've had some hands-on experience with HTML).
+It would have been clunky to introduce this first, so we're introducing it now (since you've had some hands-on experience with HTML).

-Here's another surprise, not _all_ HTML tags have to be explicitly closed.
+Here's another surprise, not _all_ HTML tags have to be closed.
 Some are considered "self-closing."

-Again, it would have been cumbersome to introduce this in your first labs, so we're introducing it in a sensible context: the `doctype`.
+Again, it would have been noisy to introduce this in your first labs, so we're introducing it in a sensible context: the `doctype`.

 Anyhow, the "doctype declaration" tag, tells our web browser which version of